JeffDeCola/jeffCoin/README.md

        -wallet
 ```

-The Node name is the same as the Wallet name.
+The Node and Wallet name are the same.

 ## RUN (OPTIONAL)